db-migrate/node-db-migrate/README.md

     $ db-migrate up:myScope

+#### Executing all scopes together

+If you want to execute all scopes with one command, you can execute the following:

+    $ db-migrate up:all

+Obviously this means you **CAN'T** create scope which is named all.

 #### Scope Configuration

 You can also configure the scope to specify a sub configuration.
 Currently you can only define database and schema within this config.